Ninja-Squad/ninja-squad.github.com/_posts/2015-01-27-5-tricks-about-directives-and-tests.md

 # 5. Learn from the pros

-The best way to improve your directive writing skills is to grab inspiration from open source project.
+The best way to improve your directive writing skills is to grab inspiration from open source projects.
 AngularUI projects hold a lot of directives, especially [UIBootstrap](http://angular-ui.github.io/bootstrap/) which is a good source.
 [Pawel](https://github.com/pkozlowski-opensource), one of the main contributor, gave a talk with [some ideas](http://pkozlowski-opensource.github.io/ng-europe-2014/presentation/#/) going beyond this blog post.